Arne-Pfeilsticker/chiasm-playground/README.md

 This is my playground to learn and test Curran's [Chiasm](https://github.com/chiasm-project/chiasm) - A browser based environment for interactive data visualizations.

+The goal is to bring the individual isolated chiasmus examples into an overall context of a SPA.
+In addition, design patterns for such applications are to be found.
+First of all I am just trying to bring the Chiasm examples to run in the overall context.

-I more or less take his examples and combine them with technologies like:
+I more or less take Chiasm examples and combine them with technologies like:
 * AngularJs
 * Angular Material
 * Browerify
+* Gulp
+* Karma

+Planed:
-* OrientDB
+* OrientDB (Graph database)
-* gulp
 * etc.

 ## Technological details